cnizzardini/cakephp-swagger-bake/docs/annotations.md

 ### @SwagEntityAttribute
 Class level annotation for customizing Schema Attributes.
 Note that the attribute does not have to exist in your entity.
-You can add adhoc attributes as needed or
+You can add adhoc attributes as needed and optionally combine with [Virtual Fields](https://book.cakephp.org/4/en/orm/entities.html#creating-virtual-fields).
-[Virtual Fields](https://book.cakephp.org/4/en/orm/entities.html#creating-virtual-fields).

 ```php